QZabre’s quantum sensor tips and QSM instrument are based on the technique of scanning NV magnetometry:

 The sensitivity and spatial resolution of the scanning NV magnetometer crucially depend on the diamond probe tip.
 Since the spatial resolution is roughly determined by the vertical separation between the NV center and the sample surface, the impurity must be located within nanometer from the tip apex, and the tip standoff must be kept as small as possible.
-The QZabre maximizes the spatial resolution by using shallow ion implantation to form NV centers at ~10 nm from the apex, and by employing a proprietary chip assembly technique that minimizes the tip standoff.
+The QZabre sensor maximizes the spatial resolution by using shallow ion implantation to form NV centers at ~10 nm from the apex, and by employing a proprietary chip assembly technique that minimizes the tip standoff.

 The magnetic sensitivity of the scanning NV magnetometer is determined by a combination of the spin dephasing time T2*, the optical contrast ε and the maximum photon count rate I0.
 A generic estimate for the sensitivity is given by

 where Bmin is the minimum detectable magnetic field (defined by the field that yields an SNR of unity), γ=28 MHz/mT is the transduction parameter (or gyromagnetic ratio), T is the averaging time, and tacq is the photon integration time (which is typically 300 ns for NV centers).
-The QZabre implements several advanced features to optimize the sensitivity.
+The QZabre sensor implements several advanced features to optimize the sensitivity.
 High quality single crystal diamond is chosen as the starting material to ensure long intrinsic dephasing and coherence times.
 A series of nanofabrication and processing steps is used to form diamond tips whose shape is optimized for high photon count rates.
-Taking typical numbers for the QZabre (ε=0.2, I0=200 kC/s, T2*=1.5 μs), the minimum detectable field is about 0.5-1 μT for pulsed operation and 5-10 μT for continuous-wave (cw) operation, at an averaging time of one second.
+Taking conservative numbers for the QZabre sensor (ε=0.2, I0=200 kC/s, T2*=1.5 μs), the minimum detectable field is about 0.5-1 μT for pulsed operation and 5-10 μT for continuous-wave (cw) operation, at an averaging time of one second.